Ø, Denmark

-Ø (Danish: Ø Bakker) is a piece of land in the valley of the Nørreå in the eastern part of Jutland, Denmark.
-Its name means island (ø in the Danish language) and probably comes from the island-like approach to this piece of land, although it is completely landlocked and surrounded by meadows.
+Ø Bakker, or simply Ø (lit.
+'Island'), is a piece of land in the valley of the Nørreå in the eastern part of Jutland, Denmark.
+Its name means island hills and probably comes from the isolated appearance of this piece of land, much like an island of hills surrounded by meadows.

-Ø is famous among lexicographers for the extreme brevity of its name: the single letter Ø.

-According to legend, King Dan of Denmark, the legendary king of Denmark and the namesake of the nation of Denmark, is buried at Ø.

-Nature conservation

-In 1975, an area of 285 hectares in Ø was given the status of nature reserve due to its abundance of vegetation, butterflies, and insects.
+According to legend, King Dan of Denmark, the legendary king of Denmark and the namesake of the nation of Denmark, is buried at Ø. In 1975, an area of 285 hectares in Ø was given the status of nature reserve due to its abundance of vegetation, butterflies, and insects.